RhythmsOfRelating/HybridHarmony/README.md

 - For Windows users, download the latest release and run the executable file titled `HybridHarmony vx.x.exe`.
 Here is [v1.0](https://github.com/RhythmsOfRelating/RhythmsOfRelating/releases/tag/v1.0).

-- For Mac users and developers, refer to the following steps:
+- For developers and Mac users, refer to the following steps:

 1. When using git: Clone the repository.
 ```shell